-This adds an extra level of security to your/your source's data, because your important documents are stored not only on a secure machine, but also entirely offline.
+The airgap adds an extra level of security to your/your source's data, because your important documents are stored not only on a secure machine, but also entirely offline.
 Even the most secure machine may be exposed to some degree of risk when it goes online - particularly if the user is the subject of a directed attack.

-2. Modifying your hardware
+4.b Modifying your hardware